MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models: Conclusion

 \section{Conclusion}

 This paper has presented the first MLLM evaluation benchmark MME that has four distinct characteristics in terms of task type, data source, instruction design, quantitative statistics.
 30 advanced MLLMs are evaluated on MME and the experimental results show that there is still a large room to improve.
-We also summarize the common problem raised in experimental results, providing valuable guidance for the development of MLLM.
+We also summarize the common problem raised in experimental results, providing valuable guidance.
+Although MME is a comprehensive benchmark, it still has room for improvement in terms of capability coverage, such as covering more scenarios that require reasoning.
+We will continue to iterate MME series in the future to meet the evaluation requirements of MLLMs.
+More importantly, we hope that through the design of benchmarks, we can reflect the thoughts on the next capabilities of the model and thereby promote its development.